stassa/louise/README.md

 % A notable absence of negative examples.

-% Background knowledge: the terminals in the a^nb^n language given as Definite
+% Background knowledge: the two (pre-) terminals in the a^nb^n language given as
-% Clause Grammar productions.
+% Definite Clause Grammar productions.
 'A' --> [a].
 'B' --> [b].